Auxiliary many-body wavefunctions for TDDFRT electronic excited states: Consequences for the representation of molecular electronic transitions: Introduction

 The analysis and comparison of the EOM-TDDFRT picture of an electronic transition with the AMBW properties will be performed in terms of some relevant one-body reduced density matrices (1--RDM's): the one-electron reduced unrelaxed difference density matrix (1--DDM) and the one-body reduced transition density matrix (1--TDM) \cite{plasser_new_2014,etienne_towards_2021,etienne_comprehensive_2021,luzanov_application_1976,dreuw_single-reference_2005}, and their spectral decomposition yielding the so-called natural difference (NDO's) and transition (NTO's) orbitals \cite{plasser_new_2014,etienne_towards_2021,dreuw_single-reference_2005,martin_natural_2003,mayer_using_2007,surjan_natural_2007}.

-Since the principal AMBW dealt with in this report takes the form of a linear combination of Fock states that are singly-excited relatively to the Fermi vacuum, one section of this report will introduce a quick review of the basic properties of such ansätze: the CIS wavefunction itself will be introduced, and the properties of CIS electronic transitions will be given in terms of natural orbitals, before commenting the expression of the CIS transition dipole moments — those considerations are useful for deriving Casida's AMBW in appendix \ref{subsec:CasidaAMBW} — and extending those considerations beyond CIS.
+Since the principal AMBW dealt with in this report takes the form of a linear combination of Fock states that are singly-excited relatively to the Fermi vacuum, one section of this report will introduce a quick review of the basic properties of such ansatze: the CIS wavefunction itself will be introduced, and the properties of CIS electronic transitions will be given in terms of natural orbitals.

-Casida's AMBW will then be introduced and its properties studied.
-The structure and natural-orbital properties of this model will be compared with the EOM--TDDFRT picture, and the uniqueness of Casida's AMBW will be discussed, among other things such as the consequences of this representation for the one-body reduced transition density kernel.
+First type AMBW will then be introduced and its properties studied.
+The structure and natural-orbital properties of this model will be compared with the EOM--TDDFRT picture.
+Consequences of this representation for the one-body reduced transition density kernel will also be mentioned.

-Finally, the AMBW introduced by Luzanov and co-workers, and the one introduced by Subotnik and co-workers, will be exposed and analyzed.
-The detachment/attachment density matrices \cite{head-gordon_analysis_1995,dreuw_single-reference_2005} will be derived for the AMBW of Luzanov and co-workers, while the AMBW of Subotnik and co-workers will be showed showed to elude the native TDDFRT de-excitation contributions when used for deriving the 1--TDM.
+Finally, the AMBW introduced by Luzanov and Zhikol, and the one introduced by Subotnik and co-workers, will be exposed and analyzed.
+The detachment/attachment density matrices \cite{head-gordon_analysis_1995,dreuw_single-reference_2005} will be derived for the AMBW of Luzanov and Zhikol, while the AMBW of Subotnik and co-workers will be shown to elude the native TDDFRT de-excitation contributions when used for deriving the 1--TDM.
+The 1--DDM for that type of auxiliary ansatz has also been fully derived and contains 254 terms.